srusskih/SublimeJEDI/README.md

             "auto_complete_function_params": ""
         }

-#### Complation visbility
+#### Completion visbility

-Sublime Text has a bit strange complation behavior and some times does not adds it's own complation suggestions.
+Sublime Text has a bit strange completion behavior and some times does not adds it's own completion suggestions.
 This option is try to bring more comfortable workflow.

  - Suggest only Jedi completion